 - Those who have been ranked can only be promoted to the next level.

 - For the purpose of ranking within the International Tournament, the normal time interval for advancing in rank is modified this one time.
 Anyone whose last ranking for levels 1 or 2 was before December 31, 2018 may apply for the next ranking level in the tournament.
 Anyone whose last ranking for levels 3-5 was before December 31, 2017 may apply for the next ranking level in the tournament.

-Final scores given by the Chief Judge of the Tournament will act as the standard score for ranking.
+Final scores given by the Chief Judge of the Tournament will act as the qualifying score for ranking.

 Required Scores for Each Level